Lin2xdd/ILI_Feature_Transformation/README.md

 # Structure
-Feature Transformation is to align the feature points better and use that as the input for later main matching algorithm
+Feature Transformation is to align the feature points better and use that as the input for P2P matching( main  algorithm by Nigel)